Extra, Extra, Read All About It

 - Up to 30% of LASIK patients report having symptoms related to “dry eye” after surgery.
 This usually subsides within the first three months of surgery.

 - Occasionally, a patient will need to continue wearing glasses or contacts to help the eyes adjust after surgery.
-This number is less than 5% of those who have the procedure.
+This number is less than 5% of those who have the surgery.

 - Glare, halos, and night vision are also common, but these are not long-term problems for most patients.
 These symptoms, when reported, tend to subside within a year.

-Myth Two: The procedure itself has a high complication rate.
+Myth Two: The surgery itself has a high complication rate.

-As with any surgical procedure, there can be complications throughout the procedure.
+As with any surgical procedure, there can be complications throughout the surgery.
 On rare occasions, there can be infections, a dislocation of the corneal flap, and other issues.
 But, to say that this is common is grossly inaccurate.
-The complication rate for LASIK procedures is less than 1% of all patients.
+The complication rate for LASIK surgery is less than 1% of all patients.

 Myth Three: The PROWL (Patient Reported Outcomes with LASIK) said the LASIK complication rate is 45%.